huataihuang/cloud-atlas/source/kernel/process/utils/ps.rst

 - `About the output fields of the ps command in Unix <https://kb.iu.edu/d/afnv>`_ 非常清晰的 ``ps -o`` 参数字段快速查询，建议参考
 - `How to get the start time of a long-running Linux process? <https://stackoverflow.com/questions/5731234/how-to-get-the-start-time-of-a-long-running-linux-process>`_
+- `How to get whole command line from a process? <https://unix.stackexchange.com/questions/163145/how-to-get-whole-command-line-from-a-process>`_
+- `How to Get the Command Line Args Passed to a Running Process on Unix/Linux Systems? <https://www.baeldung.com/linux/get-command-line-args-passed-running-process>`_